12 Dec 5 Steps to a Greener Lawn

 Heavy clay type soils should be watered less frequently and less heavily but for longer durations of time.
 You want to water lightly as the clay-based soil most frequently found in Omaha is not as permeable as other soil types and is slow to absorb the water.

 Combat Broadleaf Weeds in Mild Weather

 You need to neutralize weeds when they are growing.
 This is because the herbicide is absorbed through the leaves of the weed and then travel throughout the rest of the plant.
 When the weather outside is too cool, the weed is not growing and the herbicide can’t be absorbed.
 Too hot outside and the herbicide will certainly stress the grass.
 The product directions will give you the best temperature range to use the product.
 Make sure to apply herbicides when rain is not in the forecast, a soaking will only rinse off the herbicide before it has a chance to be absorbed.

-Learn how to neutralize broadleaf weeds the eco-friendly lawn care way.
+Learn how to neutralize broadleaf weeds the eco-friendly way.